Dani-24/Toaster_Engine/docs/README.md

 ### Fast 3d meshes import with [Assimp](https://github.com/assimp/assimp)

 ### MousePicking and Frustum Culling features to improve the Toaster experience.
-Which you can improve by activating the Toaster Mode at the Edit menu from the top-bar menu.
+Which you can improve EVEN MORE by activating the Toaster Mode at the Edit menu from the top-bar menu.

 <p align="center">